helanga/Pewlett-Hackard-Analysis/README.md

     ![](images/deptwiseretireT.PNG)

- - Mentoship elegibility employees count down title wise
+ - Mentoship elegibility employees count down department wise

    - Query

     ![](images/deptwisementorQ.PNG)

-  Output:
+   - Output:

     ![](images/deptwisementorT.PNG)

-  looking at above 2 tables we can clearly there is no enough stafe in mentoship legibility program title wise to mentor the next generstion i.e there are only 435 senior engineer mentors to mentor 25916 mentees.and there are 2 managers retiring and no managers in mentoreship elegibility programme.
+  looking at above 2 tables we can clearly there is no enough staff in mentoship legibility program to mentor the next generstion i.e there are only 244 sales staff to mentor 11336 sales staffe.

-   mentorship eligibility employees count down department wise